bleso-a/nd00333-capstone/starter_file/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

-# Your Project Title Here

-*TODO:* Write a short introduction to your project.

-## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
+# Predicting Loan Status using Azure Machine Learning

+This project is part of the Udacity Machine Learning with Microsoft Azure Nanodegree.
+In this project, we built a machine learning model to predict loan status of individuals.
+We built the model using HyperDrive Config and AUtoML run, and deployed the model as a service.

 ## Dataset

 ### Overview

-*TODO*: Explain about the data you are using and where you got it from.
+The dataset was obtained from Kaggle - an open source platform for data science competitions.
+Find the link [here](https://www.kaggle.com/altruistdelhite04/loan-prediction-problem-dataset).
+The dataset is a Loan prediction dataset, which was used to predict the applicant loan status.

 ### Task

-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.
+The dataset contains features like Gender, Marital status, Dependency status, Education, Employement status, Applicant Income, Co-applicant Income, Loan Amount, Credit History, and Property Area.
+All to predict whether the applicant should receive a loan in the target column - Loan Status.

+To build the machine learning model, the dataset was cleaned, using a written function in `train.py` file.
+This is a step to ensure good metrics score.
+After the data preprocessing step, the cleaned dataset will be used in the `hyperparameter step` and `AutoML run` to build the model and obtain an accuracy score from the best run.

 ### Access

-*TODO*: Explain how you are accessing the data in your workspace.
+To bring the dataset into the workspace, it was uploaded to `Azure Blob Storage` to retrieve a csv [link](https://cap.blob.core.windows.net/cap/train.csv).
+A url object was created from here, and passed into the `TabularDatasetFactory` method to retrieve a DataFrame object.

 ## Automated ML

-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+The AutoMl setting contains parameters as explained below.
+`Featurization = auto` - FeaturizationConfig Indicator for whether featurization step should be done automatically or not, or whether customized featurization should be used.
+`n_cross_validations = 4 ` - How many cross validations to perform when user validation data is not specified.

+`experiment_timeout_minutes" = 30` - Maximum amount of time in hours that all iterations combined can take before the experiment terminates.

+`enable_early_stopping" = True` - Whether to enable early termination if the score is not improving in the short term.
+The default is False.

+`verbosity = logging.INFO` - The verbosity level for writing to the log file.

 ### Results

-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?
+With an accuracy score of 80%, the best model is VotingEnsemble classifer.
+After preprocessing, that is, spliting the data into train & test dataset, and concatenating the training data together.
+The automl config takes the training data, labelled data, cross validation is set to 5.
+For the model the stopping criteria is at iteration 50 and experiment_timeout_minutes at 30.

+**To improve an get better metrics** - Since the data is highly imbalanced, I would explore a method to work with the imbalanced features, and use a performance metrics like `F1Score`.

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+_TODO_ Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning

-*TODO*: What kind of model did you choose for this experiment and why?
+_TODO_: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+After loading the dataset, it needs to be processed, and the approach is using a fucntion `cleandata` to perform the preprocessing task.
+To preprocess the categorical features, one-hot encoding was done.
+Then next step splits the data into train and test sets, for the modelling task.
+To train the model, the logistic regression algorithm was used, which is an algorith, for a classification problem.
+The Logisitc regression hyperparameters, `C & max_iter` were utilized.

+**RandomParameterSampling**
+The parameter sampler used is the `RandomParameterSampling`, a class that defines random sampling over a hyperparameter search space.
+The parameter values are choosen from a set of discrete values or a distribution over a continuous range.
+So this makes the computation less expensive.

+**BanditPolicy**
+`BanditPolicy`, an early termination policy which is based on `slack factor/slack amount` and `evaluation_interval`.
+If the primary metric is not within the specified ``slack factor/slack amount`, the policy terminates any runs and this is done with respect to the best performing training run.

+**For future work**, it would be nice to explore more into the data, by carrying out data cleaning process and feature engineering activities.
+Accuracy is not the only evaluation metric process, it would also be nice to explore some other statistical evaluation metrics.

 ### Results

-*TODO*: What are the results you got with your model?
+_TODO_: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?
+The accuracy score for this step is 90%. **For future work**, it would be nice to explore more into the data, by carrying out data cleaning process and feature engineering activities.
+Accuracy is not the only evaluation metric process, it would also be nice to explore some other statistical evaluation metrics.

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+_TODO_ Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Model Deployment

-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+_TODO_: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 ## Screen Recording

-*TODO* Provide a link to a screen recording of the project in action.
+_TODO_ Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

 - A working model
 - Demo of the deployed model
 - Demo of a sample request sent to the endpoint and its response

-## Standout Suggestions
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.